 On Sunday morning, you'll break camp, straighten your beds/bedrooms and pack your vehicles before/after eating breakfast on your own.
-Just like Saturday, allow enough time for traveling to the Picnic Area pavilion for the 8:30am rendezvous, but occasionally it's decided that we meet directly at the objective parking area (details will be made known to everyone on Saturday).
+Just like Saturday, allow enough time for traveling to the Picnic Area pavilion for the 8:30am rendezvous (the ferry opens at 8am), but occasionally it's decided that we meet directly at the objective parking area (details will be made known to everyone on Saturday).
 Work inside Mammoth on Sunday typically goes until 1pm, after which camp is officially 'over' and participants are free to immediately get on the road to head home.